icursor()

 @s

-Make sure the result set is ordered by the index and large result sets are supported
+Order result set by the indexed field and support large result sets

 @u